Les Paul Special Tribute - Humbucker - Worn White Satin

 However, the Studio Gibson guitars have modern necks that offer a more comfortable playing experience than the classic LP.

 Gibson also produces both the Studio and the SG Tribute with C-shaped necks.
 These guitars have different tone characteristics.
-The Gibson Les Paul Studio, for instance, has a higher volume compared to the Tribute.
+For instance, the Gibson Les Paul Studio has a higher volume than the Tribute.

 However, both have the same overall sound.
-Ultimately, a C-shaped neck is more comfortable for new guitar players, and it will give you more control over your tone.
+Ultimately, a C-shaped neck is more comfortable for new guitar players, giving you more control over your tone.

 Gibson Les Paul Tribute review

-The Gibson Les Paul Tribute has many characteristics that make it a perfect candidate for the role of “everyman” electric guitar.
+The Gibson Les Paul Tribute has many characteristics that make it a perfect candidate for the “everyman” electric guitar role.

-Its rounded C profile, weight-relieved Studio neck, chrome-covered body, and 490 humbuckers are just some of the key features that distinguish this guitar from its Les Paul counterpart.
-The Tribute is a highly competitive instrument, and we’ll cover some of the differences between the two models below.
+Its rounded C profile, weight-relieved Studio neck, chrome-covered body, and 490 humbuckers are some key features distinguishing this guitar from its Les Paul counterpart.
+The Tribute is a highly competitive instrument, and we’ll cover some differences between the two models below.

 Specs and Features of the Gibson Les Paul Special Tribute P90